FAQs for Phased Retirement Program

 Do I get to keep my UNCSA email address?

 Yes.
-Phased retirees and full retirees retain an active UNCSA email address.
+Phased retirees retain an active UNCSA email address.

 Who should faculty members call if they have additional questions?